oddbyte/oddsu/README.md

 Run `bash install.sh` as root or a user with sudo access

-Create your SuperKey, and enjoy using osu!
+Create your SuperKey, and enjoy using OddSU!

 This repo was inspired by APatch, the systemless root for android that I use.